dynacylabs/ynab-py/README.md

 - Add comprehensive type definitions.

 ## License
-Pynab is licensed under the MIT License.
+ynab-py is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.